 As the medial supraclavicular nerve descends in the chest it passes superficially over the external jugular vein.
 Along with the other cutaneous branches of the cervical plexus the lesser occipital nerve passes posterior to the sternocleidomastoid muscle at the punctum nervosum (Erb’s point) roughly midway between the origin and insertion of the muscle.

 The branching pattern of the supraclavicular nerves is highly variable with up to half of the population possessing only medial and lateral branches (i.e. no intermediate branch).
 A variant of the nerve's anatomical course in which it directly traverses through the clavicle via cortical foramina has been rarely described 4.

-The supraclavicular nerves may be easily damaged during surgical approach to the clavicular shaft.
+- the supraclavicular nerves may be easily damaged during surgical approach to the clavicular shaft

 - 1. McMINN.
 Lasts Anatomy Regional and Applied.
 CHURCHILL LIVINGSTONE.
 (2003) ISBN:B0084AQDG8.
 Read it at Google Books - Find it at Amazon